 I bet in reality you’re just a mediocre housewife.

 Maybe you have kids, or maybe you’re childless staying at home (like me).
 Maybe you can’t seem to settle into a routine (also me) or just hate doing the things (hi sis).

+STOP COMPARING!
 We all fall short of someone else’s arbitrary measure of skill or success.
 As long as we do exactly what we want and what is best for us, we’ve done it perfectly.

 Not everyone is Pinterest-perfect.
 Who has time for that sh*t, anyway??

 But you know what?
 That’s okay.